 - Medical expenses: All costs for doctor’s attendance, hospital charges, x-ray and MRI scans, physiotherapy sessions and medication can be claimed back.

-- Travel expenses: All travel expenses incurred as a result of the personal injury can be claimed, such as taxi fares to and from hospital or car parking.
+- Travel expenses: All travel expenses incurred as a result of the personal injury can be claimed.
+For example, taxi fares to and from hospital or car parking.

 - Loss of Earnings: All lost wages due to absence as a result of the personal injury* can be claimed.
 In the event that has received social welfare payments, these will be deducted from the amount you are claiming and effectively you will claim the weekly shortfall of earnings you suffered.